12 Spookiest Vampire Legends from Around the World

 The Legend of the Restless Souls

 According to Smithsonian, the word “vampire” actually comes from Slavic Europe, with predecessors to the word originating in the tenth century.
 Until their conversion to Christianity, which took place throughout the 7th to 9th centuries, Slavic people cremated their dead, believing that that was the only way to free the soul from the body.
 Because of this, “the new practice of burying the dead would have horrified some,” writes Joshua Rapp Learn for Smithsonian.
 They began burying objects with the bodies, or even covering graves with stones, in hopes of appeasing the buried souls and keeping them from rising.
+For more creepy things, here’s how a ouija board really works.

 The Legend of the Rhode Island Vampire